 Method 1: Using Conditional Formatting

 Conditional formatting is a powerful tool in Google Sheets that allows you to highlight cells based on specific conditions.
-To highlight boxes using conditional formatting, follow these steps: (See Also: How To Highlight On Google Sheets)
+To highlight boxes using conditional formatting, follow these steps: (See Also: How Do You Make A Scatter Plot In Google Sheets)

 Method 2: Using Formatting Rules